 Community Grants Scheme

 The Community Grants Scheme (CGS) supports activities at a community level that complement those taking place through the wider Landscape Partnership Scheme (LPS) and provide benefit to people living within the project area.
-The intention is to encourage as wide a range of groups and individuals as possible to have involvement with and benefit from the LPS.
+The intention is to encourage as wide a range of groups and individuals as possible to get involved with and benefit from the LPS.

-Small grants will be offered on a yearly basis, at different rates and amounts, on the two bases outlined below:
+Small grants are offered on a yearly basis, at different rates and amounts, on the two bases outlined below:

 - Locally constituted Community Groups and Organisations